-"One of the most ethical coffee brands due to its direct trade standards and eco-friendly farming."
+"It's one of the most ethical coffee brands due to its direct-trade standards and eco-friendly farming."

 Best for K-Cups: Green Mountain Coffee Roasters at Amazon

-"The very first brand to sell its coffee in K-Cup form is still one of the best."
+"Green Mountain was the first brand to sell its coffee in K-Cup form, and it's still one of the best."

 Best for Instant: Mount Hagen at Amazon

-"More expensive than competitors but is far and away the best-tasting brand."
+"Mount Hagen is more expensive than competitors but is far and away the best-tasting instant coffee.

 Every coffee lover has a go-to brand.
 For some it’s the time-tested grocery store stock.
 For others, a boutique roaster you can only order online.
 But since we drink coffee once (maybe three times) a day, it's easy to get burnt out sipping the same old cup of joe.
 Thankfully, the coffee world is vast and varied, and another brand is always waiting to fill your cup.

 We've rounded up our favorite options below and broken down what we like, and even dislike, about each one.
 Categories cover everything from light roast to dark to decaf.

 To start every morning the right way, here are the best coffee brands to try.